Guides to Oil Pipeline Regulation in Wisconsin

 Enbridge’s Proposed Reroute of Line 5 in Northern Wisconsin

 The existing Line 5 pipeline crosses the Bad River Reservation in northern Wisconsin where the continued operation of the pipeline despite expired easements has led the Bad River Band of Lake Superior Chippewa to file suit against Enbridge.
 In the lawsuit, the Band is seeking removal of the pipeline from the Reservation.
 Enbridge has indicated that it’s preferred reroute is just outside of the Reservation.

 The Bad River, a major tributary to Lake Superior, flows through a remote area of the state with outstanding natural and cultural resources, including the Kakagon-Bad River sloughs, a large coastal wetland complex of international significance on Lake Superior.
 Many local citizens, both tribal and non-tribal members, are concerned about the possibilities of a major oil spill in the watershed.

-MEA and WGF’s upcoming guides to oil pipeline regulation will address environmental permits in more detail.
+MEA and WGF’s upcoming guides to oil pipeline regulation will address local government options and tribal concerns.